bellingcat/toolkit/gitbook/new-tools.md

 ---
-description: These tools were added to the toolkit within the last two weeks.
+description: These tools were added to the toolkit within the last four weeks.
 ---
 # New Tools